NetworkBlockDevice/nbd/doc/proto.md

   the transmission flags, as otherwise `NBD_CMD_FLUSH` will never be sent by the client to the server.

+* A client which uses multiple connections to a server to parallelize commands MUST NOT issue an `NBD_CMD_FLUSH` request until it has received the reply for all write commands which it expects to be covered by the flush.

 * A server MUST NOT reply to a command that has `NBD_CMD_FLAG_FUA` set in its command flags until the data (if any) written by that command is persisted to non-volatile storage.
 This only applies if